Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Focus on fresh boots, clean grease, and conservative driving at full steering lock.

-• Mud adds resistance; water attacks grease.
+• Mud adds resistance and water attacks grease.

 • Crawling loads CVs at awkward angles for long periods.